 The cow was a particularly important animal in ancient Egypt since it provided many of their daily requirements and was the sole source of several healthy food types.
-The ancient Egyptian cow goddess was also worshipped as a goddess of maternity, music, love, and joy since what this animal brings to people causes joy and pleasure in children that only mothers can provide.
+The ancient Egyptian cow goddess “Hathor” was also worshipped as a goddess of maternity, music, love, and joy because what this animal brings to people causes joy and pleasure in children that only mothers can provide.

 The ancient Egyptians produced several distinct images of their beloved cow goddess Hathor as a significant divinity in ancient Egypt.
 Aside from her traditional depiction as a cow, the ancient Egyptian cow goddess was also depicted as a lovely woman wearing the crown of the cow’s two horns, with the sun disc resting in between them.